Nursing Profiles

 Top Nursing Colleges

-University of Phoenix is accredited by the Higher Learning Commission, and offers nursing degrees at affordable prices.
-Phoenix allows students to practice what they learn with hands on teaching methods.
+Grand Canyon University is accredited by the Higher Learning Commission, and offers nursing degrees at affordable prices.
+Grand Canyon University allows students to practice what they learn with hands on teaching methods.

-South University is one of the most respected names in online colleges and provides a variety of nursing degree plans.
-South University makes it possible to earn your entire nursing degree online.
+Liberty University is one of the most respected names in online colleges and provides a variety of online degree plans, including a MSN program.
+Liberty University makes it possible to earn your entire nursing degree online.